North Korean defectors: Reward

-In 1962, the South Korean Government introduced the "Special law on the protection of defectors from the North" which, after revision in 1978, remained effective until 1993.
+In 1962, the government of South Korea introduced the "Special law on the protection of defectors from the North" which, after revision in 1978, remained effective until 1993.
 According to the law, every defector was eligible for an aid package.
 After their arrival in the South, defectors would receive an allowance.
-The size of this allowance depended on the category to which of three categories the particular defector belonged.
+The size of this allowance depended on which of three categories the particular defector belonged.
 The category was determined by the defector's political and intelligence value.
 Apart from this allowance, defectors who delivered especially valuable intelligence or equipment were given large additional rewards.
 Prior to 1997 the payments had been fixed in gold bullion, not in South Korean won—in attempts to counter ingrained distrust about the reliability of paper money.

-In 2004, South Korea passed controversial new measures intended to slow the flow of asylum seekers because of concern that a growing number of North Koreans crossing the Amnok and Duman Rivers into China would soon seek refuge in the South.
+In 2004, South Korea passed controversial new measures intended to slow the flow of asylum seekers because of concern that a growing number of North Koreans crossing the Amnok and Duman rivers into China would soon seek refuge in the South.

 The regulations tighten defector screening processes and slash the amount of money given to each refugee from ₩28,000,000 ($24,180) to ₩10,000,000 ($8,636).
-South Korean officials say the new rules are intended to prevent ethnic Koreans living in China from entering the South, as well as stop North Koreans with criminal records from gaining entry.
+South Korean officials say the new rules are intended to prevent ethnic Koreans living in China from entering the South, as well as to stop North Koreans with criminal records from gaining entry.

 As of 2006, the state provided some defectors with apartments, and all those who wished to study were granted the right to enter a university of their choice.
 For a period of time after their arrival, defectors were also provided with personal bodyguards.

+By 2015, the South Korean government paid interview fees to defectors ranging from $50 to $500 per hour depending on the quality of the information provided.

 In 2016, defectors past retirement age received Basic Livelihood Benefits of about ₩450,000 ($390) per month, which covered basic necessities, but left them amongst the poorest of retirees.

+In 2017, the South Korean government increased to $860,000 the reward it pays to defectors who provide information that helps South Korean security interests.
+Those who defect with weapons are entitled to other amounts.

 In 2021, the Ministry of Unification described the support package for defectors as: